 Related Posts:

 Disclosure: This content is not provided or commissioned by American Express.
 Any opinions, analyses, reviews or evaluations provided here are mine alone, and have not been reviewed, approved or otherwise endorsed by American Express.
 This site may be compensated through Advertiser affiliate programs.
-I am an American Express cardholder, as highlighted in this post.
+I am an American Express cardholder, as highlighted in this review.

 User Generated Content Disclosure: Responses are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser’s responsibility to ensure all posts and/or questions are answered.